 Like all advocates, you need to know ‘the law’.
 What we’re talking about here is the administrative background against which your law school assesses law students.

 That’s going to include, at the very least, the school’s assessment policy and the unit outline or syllabus.
 If you have questions about a particular assessment, it will also include the instructions for that assessment and any marking guide or rubric that might have been published.

 This is really important.
-All of these things will set the parameters for an assessment, marking and (possibly) how a mark might be reviewed.
-Some assessment policies might guide how marks are reviewed, who reviews them and sets a time limit on requesting a review.
+These things will set the parameters for an assessment, marking and (possibly) how a mark might be reviewed.
+Some assessment policies might guide how marks are reviewed, who reviews them and set a time limit on requesting a review.
 The outline or syllabus might adopt that policy or make minor changes to it.
 And one of the things your law teacher will ask you is ‘Did you read the syllabus?’, followed closely by ‘Did you read the assessment instructions?’

-If something happened to you during the semester that affected your performance, the policy, syllabus or instructions are also going to have some information about extensions and special consideration.
+If something happened to you during the semester that affected your performance, the policy, syllabus, or instructions will have some information about extensions and special consideration.
 They might even set some expectations on when and how issues should be communicated to the law school or the law teacher.

 Prepare to be precise

 Walking into your law teacher’s office with a general request to review a mark, or a general complaint about the mark you got, isn’t going to get you an outcome.
 It’s a little like appearing before a court and saying, ‘But Your Honour, it’s just not fair.’

 Having reflected on your effort and the mark, you’ll now be in a position to know what you’re going to say and the outcome you might want.
 If you are clear and precise in your questions, you will get clear advice and guidance.

 So now you can prepare the things that you might need to ask.
 For example: